 - Electronic Storage Devices NOT Repurposed for University Use: If the physical media is not going to be repurposed for University use, then the electronic storage device must be physically destroyed.

 - Existing Departmental Managers are responsible for overseeing electronic storage device disposal in his or her area.
 This responsibility includes ensuring that appropriate multiple pass/DoD secure overwrites are properly completed and documented in the event that storage devices are repurposed for University use.

 - Multiple pass/DoD overwrite means to overwrite all addressable locations with a character, its complement, then a random character, and verify.

-- Physical destruction methods for electronic storage devices include use of the Purdue Recycling for the Future program.
+- Physical destruction methods for electronic storage devices include use of the Purdue Materials Management and Distribution Center (MMDC) program.
+Contact the Grounds Department Refuse & Recyling department regarding these procedures.
 Other methods of physical destruction may be acceptable so long as the electronic storage device is destroyed and the data contained on that device may not be recovered by any means.

 - Student Services Technology Media Disposal Service Offering: http://www.purdue.edu/SSTA/workstationtechnology/services/mediadisposal.php

 - The federal government provides the U.S. Department of Defense 5220.22M Cleaning and Sanitizing standard, available at: https://it.ouhsc.edu/policies/documents/infosecurity/DoD_5220.pdf

 - NIST Special Publication 800-88, Guidelines for Media Sanitization.
 Issued September 2006.
 Available at: https://www.lifewire.com/dod-5220-22-m-2625856